Put your adventurer’s hat on and join us on our 2-day self-drive expedition to the Umm As Sameem and Empty Quarter in Oman!

 Tent/Camping Equipment Rental

-Ibex Adventures can lend you a quality tent and camping equipment – Colemans Instant tent, mattresses, camping chairs and a torch – for only 150aed for a couple.
+Ibex Adventures can hire you a quality tent and camping equipment – Colemans Instant tent, mattresses, camping chairs and a torch – for only 150aed for a couple.
 Please contact us if you would like to come on the trip but do not have your own camping gear.

 Travel Essentials to Pack